kindone/cppproptest/doc/StatefulTesting.md

 };
 ```

 You first need to define actions for each state change.
-This can be done by extending `PropertyBasedTesting::Action` or `PropertyBasedTesting::ActionWithoutModel` abstract class with following signature:
+This can be done by extending `pbt::Action` or `pbt::ActionWithoutModel` abstract class with following signature:

 ```cpp